Silent Generation: Childhood and youth

 There was a slump in birth rates in the UK between the two major baby booms following each world war.
 This roughly correlated with the economic downturn in the 1930s and World War II.
 The era of the Great Depression was a time of deprivation for many children, unemployment was high and slum housing was common.
 However, education was compulsory from the age of five to fourteen years old.
-Gaining a place at grammar school was a way for young people whose families could not afford them being privately educated to gain full access to secondary schooling.
+Gaining a place at grammar school was a way for young people whose families could not afford them to be privately educated to gain full access to secondary schooling.
 In a time before widespread car use, children commonly played outside in the street and further afield without adult supervision.
-Toys of this era were quite simple but examples included dolls, model aeroplanes and trains.
-Other popular activities included reading comics, playing boardgames, going to the cinema and joining children's organisations such as the scouts.
+Toys of this era were quite simple but examples included dolls, model aeroplanes, and trains.
+Other popular activities included reading comics, playing board games, going to the cinema, and joining children's organizations such as the scouts.
 It was estimated that more than 85% of British households owned a wireless (radio) by 1939.